-Learning Tips: Techniques for Improving Memory
+Learning Tips: 11 Techniques to Improve Your Memory

 You can remember more if you chunk, but what is chunking, and how do we form chunks?
 Because short-term memory is so limited, the way that we can get more information through to the long-term storage warehouse is by connecting little bits of information until they become larger chunks.
 There is a trick, though: the little bits have to be meaningful connections, or the whole thing collapses.
 Chunking came to be part of memory study years ago when researchers studied chess experts.
 What they found was that the ability to have readily accessible “chunks” – more significant insights into game strategy than a single move – was what characterised the play of the winners.

 An example of chunking can be seen when your new friend shouts out her telephone number as her train pulls away from the station; this is often about ten digits, depending on where you live.
 If each digit is “just a number”, you may struggle to remember it for more than a few seconds, as it probably entered your sensory memory from the auditory sense.

 But let’s say it’s a landline number (meaning a two-digit area code and eight further digits in Australia) and let’s say the area code and first four digits of the exchange are the same as your own.
 That means that, with chunking, you suddenly are able to reduce those ten digits – read: ten memory slots required to six: one slot of your memory is filled with the area code, containing two digits, and the second slot is filled with the exchange number, containing four digits.
 But these two slots plus the remaining four digits, each occupying one slot, will still strain your short-term memory.